Nextomics/nextsv/README.md

 NextSV is freely available for academic use.
 It is provided without warranty of any kind, including but not limited to the warranties of merchantability, fitness for a particular purpose and non-infringement.
 No liability for the software usage is assumed.

 For commercial use please contact Grandomics Biosciences (support@grandomics.com) for licensing options.

+Redistribution is allowed.
+Modification is allowed.
+Redistribution of modified version is not allowed, but users can submit a push request to github, and after reviewing the modification, we may accept it in the master branch.